johwiebe/stn/README.md

 # STN with degradation

 Implementation of the State-Task-Network (STN) [Kondili et al. 1993] with degradation of equipment.
-This code can be used to replicate the results in [Wiebe et al. 2018].
+This code can be used to replicate the results in [Wiebe et al. 2018] available at [arXiv:1810.09289](https://arxiv.org/abs/1810.09289).

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.1313718.svg)](https://doi.org/10.5281/zenodo.1313718)